Santa Barbara DUI Accident Victim Attorneys

 • California vehicle code section 23152(a) states that it must be established beyond a reasonable doubt that the suspect operated the automobile within California while inebriated with drugs or alcohol and that the driver was unable to drive the automobile the way a reasonably prudent person would under similar circumstances.

 Knowledgeable Santa Barbara DUI accident victim attorneys can further explain the intricacies of the laws involving drunk driving.
-Call us at (888) 488-1391 to get your questions answered.
+Call us at (888) 488-1391, and we can answer your questions about DUI laws.

 Emperatriz Ayala